 The Heart of Yoga, by TKV Desikachar

-Finding what works for you can take time but is a worthwhile and potentially life enhancing endeavour.
+Finding what works for you can take time and exploration but is a worthwhile and potentially life enhancing endeavour.

 Krishnamacharya and Desikachar